deepanshs/csdmpy/docs/source/examples/1D{1}-datasets/1D{1}-datasets.rst

 respectively.

-Before we plot the dataset, we find it convenient to write a small plotting method.
+Before we plot this dataset, we find it convenient to write a small plotting method.
 This method makes it easier, later, when we describe 1D{1}
 examples form a variety of scientific datasets.
 The method follows-